TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 5 - Availability Dashboards/3.5.2-vsphere-availability/_index.md

 There are two layers of Availability, that is, the Consumer layer and the Provider layer.
 The vSphere Availability dashboard covers the Provider layer.
 This dashboard includes a cluster and not an ESXi host because the cluster is operationally a single compute provider.
 This dashboard considers the N+1 design, where the cluster can withstand one host failure.
 Logically, a cluster with fewer hosts has a higher risk.

 The dashboard is designed to help you analyze and report the uptime, as availability is typically part of official business SLA.
-It’s also often required in the monthly operational summary report.
+It's also often required in the monthly operational summary report.

 The dashboard is not designed for live monitoring of the uptime.
 An NOC style of dashboard is better suited for that use case.
 Tools such as vRealize Log Insight should also be leveraged as fault is typically preceded with soft errors.